janbiedermann/up/README.md

 ## Sinatra, others ...

 ... currently do not work!
-A example apps for Sinatra is provided, for convenience of developing and expanding the capabilities of Opal.
+A example app for Sinatra is provided, for convenience of developing and expanding the capabilities of Opal.

 - [Sinatra patches](https://github.com/sinatra/sinatra/compare/main...janbiedermann:sinatra:main)
 - [Mustermann patches](https://github.com/sinatra/mustermann/compare/main...janbiedermann:mustermann:main)